flinder/flinder.github.io/_posts/2016-03-24-intro-to-text-analysis.md

 import pandas as pd # Module for dataframes

 # Create an empty dataframe to hold the data
-# Note that this is a very inefficient way to do this in practice
+# Note that this is a very inefficient way to do this.
+In practice
 # you wouldn't construct a data frame like this but it's good for
 # explaining the concept
 dtm = pd.DataFrame(columns = list(vocabulary))

 i = 0
 for tweet in bow_tweets:

     vector = []
     # For each word in the vocabulary check if it is in the tweet
     # if yes, append the count obtained befoe if not append a 0